bfeitknecht/vault/var/other/VISIONEN/yap.md

 Author: Basil Feitknecht
 Byline: \*absolutely no affiliation with big yap™ whatsoever
 Lead:
 Have you ever wondered, what goes on inside the head of a professional girlboss How do they get their hair so shiny?
 Why don't they drink enough water?
 Is this really a five minuet read?
+Let's delve  into it!

 In this article, we explore a range of topics abstractly associated with the concepts mentioned above and investigate a basis of reasoning hypothesized to entail the secret to it all, *nothing in particular*.